duereg/manager-readme-1/README.md

 I do not expect my team to work during the weekend or respond to my messages.

-All of this is just for me contacting you, not being on-call or being paged by production systems.
+All of this is just for me contacting you, not being on-call or being paged for production outages.

 # My Team Values
 - Respect and value diversity.